An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: A few words about David Campbell (by Mason A. Porter)

 David continued looking out for me, as he has looked out for many others.
-Having --- I think? --- still not yet met in person, David invited me to give a talk as part of a special session at the 2005 American Physical Society (APS) March Meeting about the celebrated Fermi--Pasta--Ulam--Tsingou (FPUT) problem and contribute an article about the dynamics of Bose--Einstein condensates~\cite{porter2005} to a special issue in \emph{Chaos} about the FPUT problem.
+Having --- I think? --- still not yet met in person, David invited me to give a talk as part of a special session at the 2005 American Physical Society (APS) March Meeting about the celebrated Fermi--Pasta--Ulam--Tsingou (FPUT) problem and {to} contribute an article about the dynamics of Bose--Einstein condensates~\cite{porter2005} to a special issue in \emph{Chaos} about the FPUT problem.
 David's talk had a pop-music reference (which was about the Eagles, if memory serves), and he mentioned that he figured that I'd appreciate the music reference.
 (He was right.)
 Four of us in the special session eventually coauthored a popular article about the FPUT problem \cite{porter2009}.
-I eventually wrote a variety of papers on the FPUT problem (and on other related problems), including one \cite{nelson2018} that turned out to be refereed by David and one of his students.
-It was a particularly fair and thorough referee report --- of the type that scientists dream of getting that indicates that sometimes the reviewing process actually works the way that it it supposed to --- that my coauthors were spending time trying to address.
-I remember telling David by e-mail during our revision process to tell him about our paper because I figured that he would be interested in this paper, which concerns heterogeneities in FPUT lattices.
-My e-mail to David either was about something else entirely or was because I had just seen a paper of his on a related topic.
-In any event, without any idea that David was the referee, I told him in my e-mail about our paper and that we were currently dealing with a tough-but-fair referee report.
+I eventually wrote a variety of papers on the FPUT problem (and on {related} problems), including one \cite{nelson2018} that turned out to be refereed by David and one of his students.
+It was a particularly fair and thorough referee report --- of the type that scientists dream of getting {and} that indicates that sometimes the reviewing process actually works the way that it it supposed to --- that my coauthors were spending time trying to address.
+I remember {e-mailing David} during our revision process to tell him about our paper{, which concerns heterogeneities in FPUT lattices, because I figured that he would be interested it.} My e-mail to David either was about something else entirely or was because I had just seen a paper of his on a related topic.
+In any event, without {having any notion that David was our} referee, I told him in my e-mail about our paper and that we were currently dealing with a tough-but-fair referee report.
 I found out from David's response that he and his student had written that report.
 Once again, David was doing things in a way that helps authors while upholding rigorous standards.
-In other words, David once again did things in the way that they are supposed to be done
+In other words, David once again did things in the way that they are supposed to be done.